theramiyer/blog/content/post/2021/the-organic-utopia-ii.md

 ## Organic has higher nutritional value

 One of the forerunners in this claim are some organic milk producers in India.
 Globally, the claim among organic advocates has been the higher levels of Omega-3 fatty acids.
-But the scientific community criticised this.{{< sidenote omega-critic >}}_Got (Healthier) Milk?
-How Activist Scientists And Journalists Bungled Report On Organic Foods_ ([Forbes](https://www.forbes.com/sites/jonentine/2013/12/19/got-healthier-milk-how-activist-scientists-and-journalists-bungled-a-report-on-organic-foods/?sh=638a8065574c)){{< /sidenote >}} Also, to note, this is a Benbrook study (yes, the same one you read about above).
+But the scientific community criticised this as flawed.{{< sidenote omega-critic >}}_Got (Healthier) Milk?
+How Activist Scientists And Journalists Bungled Report On Organic Foods_ ([Forbes](https://www.forbes.com/sites/jonentine/2013/12/19/got-healthier-milk-how-activist-scientists-and-journalists-bungled-a-report-on-organic-foods/?sh=638a8065574c)){{< /sidenote >}} Also, to note, this is a Benbrook study (yes, the same one you read about before).

 Another study that found wide circulation in the organic community was a 2018 study published in the Journal of the American Medical Association, which concluded: